owncloud/ocis/changelog/4.0.1_2023-09-01/fix-search.md

-Fix: Disallow sharee to search sharer files outside the share
+Bugfix: Disallow sharee to search sharer files outside the share

 When a file was shared with user(sharee) and the sharee searched the shared file the response contained unshared resources as well.